CKMitchell3/Covid_Capitalism/README.md

 ![Peformance_Rolling60_beta.png](images/Peformance_Rolling60_beta.png)
 ![Peformance_Rolling120_beta.png](images/Peformance_Rolling120_beta.png)

-**Analysis:** The covariance between our portfolio and the SP500 is positive andextremely low which means that there is a weak positive relationship between the two.
+**Analysis:** The covariance between our portfolio and the SP500 is positive and extremely low which means that there is a weak positive relationship between the two.
 The variance between our portfolio and the SP500 is positive and extremely low also which means that there is low correlation between securities in our portfolio.
 With a beta value of 1.14, our portfolio is slightly more volatile than the market, approximately 14%.

 ![Performance_Annual_Sharpe.png](images/Performance_Annual_Sharpe.png)